keanucz/hs10/LOCAL_LLM.md

 The project vendors [go-llama.cpp](https://github.com/go-skynet/go-llama.cpp), so the agents can run entirely offline on your hardware.
 When `OPENAI_API_KEY` is **not** set but `LOCAL_LLM_MODEL` points to a `.gguf` file, all agent replies are generated through llama.cpp instead of the OpenAI API.

+> ⚠️ You must build ReplyChat with the `local_llm` build tag to enable the llama.cpp integration (e.g. `go run -tags local_llm ./src` or `make build LOCAL_LLMTAGS=-tags local_llm`).
+Without the tag the server skips the local bindings and continues using the hosted providers.

 ## 1. Build the native binding

 The llama.cpp binding ships as C++ code.
 Build it once after cloning or whenever you update submodules: